docelic/amber-introduction/README.md

 Log levels available are `debug`, `info`, `warn`, `error`, `fatal`, and `unknown`.

-The second, optional parameter passed to the log method will affect the displayed name of the subsystem from which the message arrived.
+The second, optional parameter passed to the log method will affect the displayed name of the subsystem in which the message originated.
 For example:

 ```crystal